Defining a Nation: India on the Eve of Independence, 1945

 Mark C. Carnes is Ann Whitney Olin Professor of History at Barnard College and creator of “Reacting to the Past.”
 He is author of many books in American history, including The American Nation (Longman).
 He is also General Editor of the 25-volume American National Biography, published by the ACLS and Oxford University Press.

-Companion Texts (Required):
+Companion Texts (Recommended):

 Barbara Stoler Miller, trans.
 The Bhagavad-Gita